yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

 - Integrate CI/CD tools (GitHub, Maven, Sonarqube, nexus and docker) with Jenkins
 TODO: add more outlines

 ## Setting up the Environment on two Ubuntu EC2 instances using terraform
-Launch 2 Ubuntu instances and install the necessary tools and software as shown below:
- + **Instance one:** Jenkins, Maven, SonarQube, and Java.
- + **Instance two:**  Nexus, and Docker for application deployment.

 To create your `infrastructure as code using terraform` click [Here](https://github.com/yunika-giles/Devops_Projects/blob/main/CI%3ACD_Projects/Terraformproject.tf) to access and download the full template.
 Open the template using VS code and endeavour to edit `line 13 and 14` with your access key and your secret access key.
 Then edit `line 144 and 170` with your key pair.
 Deploy the Terraform template by using the instructions below:

 Initialize Terraform by running: